 The disciples ask three questions but Jesus begins by giving them background predictions about the future age of the Church.

 Hello and welcome to the beginning of Series 12, Episode 1.
-The first few episodes of this series will be taken up with Jesus' teaching about the future, and prophesying events that will happen in the world, in the Church, in the nation of Israel and towards his Second Coming or his return.
+The first few episodes of this series will be taken up with Jesus' teaching about the future, and prophesying events that will happen in the world, in the church, in the nation of Israel and towards his second coming or his return.
 This is going to be a very exciting set of episodes, as we look at these very important subjects.
-We're going to be studying from Matthew 24 and then Matthew 25.
-Today we're going to study in Matthew 24: 1 - 14.
+We're going to be studying from Matthew chapter 24 and then Matthew chapter 25.
+Today we're going to study in Matthew 24 verses 1 to 14.

 Introduction and Recap

-The very last thing that's happened, which we looked at in the final episode, Series 11 Episode 12, was the major statement of condemnation that Jesus made of the religious establishment, particularly the Pharisees and the Teachers of the Law.
-This is stated very clearly in the whole of Matthew 23, which we read through in the last episode.
+The very last thing that's happened, which we looked at in the final episode, episode 12 series 11, was the major statement of condemnation that Jesus made of the religious establishment, particularly the Pharisees and the teachers of the law.
+This is stated very clearly in the whole of Matthew chapter 23, which we read through in the last episode.
 It's pretty sober reading.
-It's sombre stuff because Jesus essentially claims that the whole religious establishment is riddled with corruption and hypocrisy, double standards and unbelief, and will ultimately come under the condemnation of God, and under his judgement.
+It's pretty sombre stuff because Jesus essentially claims that the whole religious establishment is riddled with corruption and hypocrisy, double standards and unbelief, and will ultimately come under the condemnation of God, and under his judgement.

-The last chapter, Matthew 23, ends with some significant statements which are in fact the springboard for the material that we're going to look at in the beginning of Matthew 24.
-I'm going to start by going to Matthew 23: 37 - 39.
+The last chapter in Matthew, Matthew 23, ends with some significant statements which are in fact the springboard for the material that we're going to look at in the beginning of Matthew 24.
+I'm going to start by going to Matthew 23 verses 37 to 39.
 Jesus says these things:

 ‘Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you, how often I have longed to gather your children together as a hen gathers her chicks under her wings and you are not willing.
 Look, your house is left to you desolate!
 For I tell you that you'll not see me again until you say ‘Blessed is he who comes in the name of the Lord’’.Matthew 23:37-39, NIV

 I explained the meaning of these verses very briefly towards the end of the last episode.
 I'll repeat that to give us a basis for moving forward.
 Jesus wanted to reach out to the city of Jerusalem, to reassure the city and to bring faith into the city but he was unable to do so.
 The people there were ultimately unwilling and suspicious, and their leaders totally hostile.
-He predicts that because they were unwilling to respond to him as the Messiah.
-Verse 38, ‘Look, your house is left to you desolate!’, he's predicting a time when the Temple will be abandoned, not functioning any more, and then in verse 39, he says ‘You're not going to see me again until you say, ‘Blessed is he who comes in the name of the Lord’.
+He predicts that because they were unwilling to respond to him as the Messiah in verse 38, ‘Look, your house is left to you desolate!’
+The house here is a representation of the Temple.
+He's predicting a time when the Temple will be abandoned, not functioning any more, and then in verse 39, he says ‘You're not going to see me again until you say, ‘Blessed is he who comes in the name of the Lord’.
 In other words, ‘you won't see me again until you welcome me because you've had a change of heart and you say, ‘Blessed is he who comes in the name of the Lord’.
-This is probably a reference to the Second Coming of Jesus much further in history, where Jewish leaders, particularly, and Jewish people, will be more receptive to the coming of the Messiah than they were the first time.
+This is probably a reference to the second coming of Jesus much further in history, where Jewish leaders, particularly, and Jewish people, will be more receptive to the coming of the Messiah than they were the first time.

 Prediction about The Temple